Guide to eCommerce Marketplace Integration

 - $53.76 billion revenue in 2019.
 And this is just Amazon's share of the revenue from third-party sales!

-Thus, marketplaces are no-brainers for eCommerce sites.
+Thus, marketplaces are no-brainers for an eCommerce business.

 What Do You Need to Support a Marketplace?